-End device templates define a device that is not created (yet).
-It can be used to create a device or many devices at once.
-Templates allows for using common values for many devices, such as a device profile.
+End device templates define the blueprint of a device.
+Templates can be used to create one device or many devices at once.
+Templates allow for using common values for many devices, such as a device profile.

 End device templates are primarily targeted at device makers and service providers who are managing and onboarding large amounts of devices.

 In this section, learn how to create templates or convert from vendor-specific manifest files, how to map and combine templates, how to assign EUIs and how to execute the templates to create the end devices.

 - Create a batch of end devices with the same profile and incrementing

 - Convert vendor-specific end device data, such as serial numbers and provisioning data, to a device template

 - Migrate end devices from a different LoRaWAN server stack